dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 7. (Optional) Provide **Relationship name seen from receiving entity**.
 This is the name of the relationship that will be shown at the 'right' side of the relationship in the Data Entry app.
 E.g. in a Mother-child relationship this could be 'Mother'.

 9. Select a 'From constraint'.
 This limits what kind of entities that can be included in the relationship.
-See #relationship_model_relationship_type.
+[Relationship model](relationship_model#relationship_model_relationship_type).

 9. Select a 'To constraint'.
 This limits what kind of entities that can be included in the relationship.
-See #relationship_model_relationship_type.
+[Relationship model](relationship_model#relationship_model_relationship_type).

 9. Click **Save**.